-Here at Mark Miller Subaru Midtown, we want to help you save money on routine maintenance—that’s why we’ve put together this quick Subaru Outback oil change guide to help you change your car’s oil at home.
+Here at Mark Miller Subaru Midtown in South Salt Lake, we want to help you save money on routine maintenance—that’s why we’ve put together this quick Subaru Outback oil change guide to help you change your car’s oil at home.
 Review these steps and get your vehicle in great condition in no time!
-Of course, if you’d rather schedule service, you can give us a call any time.
+Of course, if you’d rather schedule service, our Subaru-trained technicians are here to help drivers throughout Salt Lake County.

 What Is an Oil Change?

 The oil inside your engine gets broken down over time due to the friction and heat of the engine.
-It also gets contaminated with dirt and other debris as you drive.
+It also gets contaminated with dirt and other debris as you drive through busy streets in Salt Lake City or highways near West Valley City.
 After a while, these effects make for oil that doesn’t lubricate moving parts as well, which can lead to more friction and heat within your engine.
 If left untreated, your engine can completely fail.

 When you get an oil change (or do your own), all the old oil gets drained from your engine.
 The oil filter is also replaced to ensure that your engine continues to run smoothly.
-Finally, new oil is added, the specific type of which depends on your manufacturer’s specifications.
+Finally, new oil is added, the specific type of which depends on your Subaru’s manufacturer specifications.

-These steps are pretty simple, and most Park City drivers can do them at home with a little know-how.
+These steps are pretty simple, and most South Salt Lake and Murray drivers can do them at home with a little know-how.

 When Should I Change My Oil?

 All cars need an oil change at regular intervals.
-Those intervals vary depending on your vehicle’s make, model, and year of manufacture.
-Check your Subaru Outback’s owner’s manual to determine the recommended intervals.
+Those intervals vary depending on your Subaru’s make, model, and year of manufacture.
+Check your Subaru Outback’s owner’s manual to determine the recommended intervals, or ask the experts at Mark Miller Subaru Midtown.

-However, a good rule of thumb is to change the oil every 10,000 miles—or if you drive your Outback hard or take it off-roading often, every 3,000 miles or so.
-If you’re not sure, changing the oil in your Subaru Outback should be done at least twice a year.
+A good rule of thumb is to change the oil every 10,000 miles—or if you drive your Subaru hard, commute daily into Salt Lake City, or experience stop-and-go traffic in Millcreek or Holladay, every 3,000 miles may be better.
+If you’re not sure, changing the oil in your Subaru should be done at least twice a year.

 Tools You’ll Need for Changing the Oil in a Subaru

-To change your Subaru’s oil at home, you’ll need a few easy-to-find tools.
-You should be able to find these at your local hardware or auto-parts store:
+To change your Subaru’s oil at home in South Salt Lake, you’ll need a few easy-to-find tools.
+You should be able to find these at your local hardware or auto-parts store in Salt Lake City:

 - Oil that matches the specs for your Subaru Outback